Launching April 13: The Consent of the Governed: Celebrating America’s 250th Anniversary of the Declaration of Independence

 Guest Essayist: Tom Hand – Founder, Americana Corner

-Guest Essayist: Christopher Burkett – Associate Professor, Ashland University and Ashbrook Center
+Guest Essayist: Christopher Burkett – Associate Professor, Ashland University And Ashbrook Center

-Guest Essayist: Scot Faulkner – Author, Former Chief Administrative Officer of the U.S. House of Representatives
+Guest Essayist: Scot Faulkner – Author, Former Chief Administrative Officer Of The U.S. House Of Representatives

 Guest Essayist: Dan Cotter – Member At Aronberg Goldgehn

-Essay 7C – Founding Documents
+Essay 7c – The Northwest Ordinance and Founding Documents

-Guest Essayist: Will Morrisey – Professor Emeritus of Politics at Hillsdale College.
+Guest Essayist: Will Morrisey – Professor Emeritus Of Politics At Hillsdale College.

-Guest Essayist: Joerg Knipprath – Professor at Southwestern Law School
+Guest Essayist: Joerg Knipprath – Professor At Southwestern Law School

 Guest Essayist: Edward Lee – Professor Of History, Winthrop University

-Essay 8C – Founding Documents
+Essay 8c – Universal Male Suffrage and Founding Documents

-Guest Essayist: Jon Schaff – Professor of Political Science Northern State University
+Guest Essayist: Jon Schaff – Professor Of Political Science Northern State University

-Guest Essayist: Heather E Yates – Political Researcher at Ballotpedia, the digital encyclopedia of American Politics.
+Guest Essayist: Heather E Yates – Political Researcher At Ballotpedia, The Digital Encyclopedia Of American Politics.

 Guest Essayist: Janine Turner

-Essay 9C – Founding Documents
+Essay 9c – The Seneca Falls Convention And Founding Documents

 Guest Essayist: Stephen Tootle – Professor Of History At The College Of Sequoias

-Guest Essayist: Scot Faulkner – Author, Former Chief Administrative Officer of the U.S. House of Representatives
+Guest Essayist: Scot Faulkner – Author, Former Chief Administrative Officer Of The U.S. House Of Representatives

-Guest Essayist: William Allen – Emeritus Dean and Professor, Michigan State University
+Guest Essayist: William Allen – Emeritus Dean And Professor, Michigan State University

-Essay 11A – The People
+Essay 11a – The Rise of Mechanical Farming and The People

-Guest Essayist: Jim Pinkerton – Senior Fellow, America First Policy Institute; White House Domestic Policy Staff for Presidents Ronald Reagan and George H.W.
-Bush; Senior Advisor to the 2008 Mike Huckabee Presidential Campaign
+Guest Essayist: Jim Pinkerton – Senior Fellow, America First Policy Institute; White House Domestic Policy Staff For Presidents Ronald Reagan And George H.W.
+Bush; Senior Advisor To The 2008 Mike Huckabee Presidential Campaign

 Guest Essayist: